 AI becomes useful the moment it helps you summarize those signals into practical next steps.
 For a small business, "useful" usually looks like:

 Notice what's missing: a "perfect forecast."
 You don't need one.
-You need clearer signals than your gut alone provides.
+You need clearer signals than your gut alone provides — and a workflow simple enough that you'll actually keep using it three months from now.

 A small-business example: the boutique retailer

-Picture a boutique retailer with about 400 SKUs and 18 months of order history.
-Before, the owner reordered on instinct — usually too much of slow movers and not enough of best sellers.
-Cash was perpetually tied up in the wrong inventory.
+One of my clients runs a boutique with about 400 SKUs and 18 months of order history.
+When we started working together, she was reordering on instinct — usually too much of slow movers and not enough of best sellers.
+Cash was perpetually tied up in the wrong inventory, and Sunday nights were spent panicking over Monday's reorder list.

 Instead of forecasting every item separately with complex models, we did three simple things:

-1. Grouped the 400 SKUs into 12 practical categories.
+- Grouped the 400 SKUs into 12 practical categories.
 Forecasting categories is faster, more accurate, and far easier to act on.
+Choosing the right categories was the trickiest step — too broad and the signal blurs; too narrow and you're back to forecasting SKU-by-SKU.

 From that simple loop, the AI summary surfaced four useful patterns each week: